Last Updated on 7th March 2025 by peppe8o

 - reliability for transaction processing

-Even if they are currently considered as an outdated technology (compared to modern virtual machines/container technology), they are still deep-rooted in modern data centres, especially for banks, stock exchanges, etc
+Even if they are currently considered an outdated technology (compared to modern virtual machines/container technology), they are still deep-rooted in modern data centres, especially for banks, stock exchanges, etc

 What We Need